Skip to content

 When Parallelism Costs More Than It Saves

-Intent's coordinator agent decomposes specifications into executable plans that implementor agents execute in parallel across isolated git worktrees.
-Task decomposition into non-overlapping boundaries is the primary mechanism for preventing conflicts at merge.
-When the coordinator identifies tasks with shared dependencies, it sequences those tasks within the same worktree rather than forcing parallelism where isolation would break.
+Cosmos Experts decompose specifications into executable plans that run in parallel across isolated Environments, each backed by its own git worktree.
+When the platform identifies tasks with shared dependencies, it sequences those tasks within the same Environment rather than forcing parallelism where isolation would break.

 State Management: Git Worktrees Plus Conflict Detection Before Merge

-Layered state isolation is required for any multi-agent coding system running in production.
-Git worktrees provide filesystem isolation, containers or sandboxes isolate external state, and conflict detection mechanisms gate every merge.
+Production multi-agent coding systems need layered state isolation.
+Git worktrees provide filesystem isolation, containers or sandboxes isolate external state, and conflict detection gates every merge.

 What Git Worktrees Isolate (and What They Do Not)

 The git documentation specifies the boundary: each linked worktree maintains its own HEAD, index, and working files, while everything else in the repository is shared.
-A critical built-in constraint is that, by default, a branch can be checked out in only one worktree at a time.
-This constraint enforces branch-per-agent exclusivity unless overridden with --force.
+By default, a branch can be checked out in only one worktree at a time, enforcing branch-per-agent exclusivity.
+Git worktrees do not isolate external state: local databases, Docker containers, and caches remain shared.
+Cosmos addresses this through its Environment primitive, which scopes both filesystem state and the external resources each agent can access.

 Conflict Detection Before Merge

-The AgentSpawn research (arXiv) describes a Coherence Manager that detects overlapping code or file modifications and resolves conflicts through auto-merge, semantic merge, or escalation before merging concurrent agent changes.
+The AgentSpawn research describes a Coherence Manager that detects overlapping modifications and resolves conflicts through auto-merge, semantic merge, or escalation before merging concurrent changes.

 AgentSpawn documents three resolution tiers from their evaluation: